gabrieldim/gabrieldim/README.md

 ### Student at the Faculty Of Computer Science and Engineering.
 My direction is software engineering and information systems.

-- 🌱 Topics so far: **Web Development, Data Science, Microcontrollers and Game Development(Minecraft)**
+- 🌱 Topics so far: **Web Development, Data Science, Assembly, Microcontrollers, Game Development(Minecraft) and much more...**
 - 📫 How to reach me: <b>  👔 [linkedin][linkedin]</b>
 - ⚡ Fun fact: <b> for me, Spring Boot > .NET 😉 </b>
 - 🚀 I’m currently working on a few new repos.